broxus/dex-middleware/README.md

      address firstRoot; // entry pool address
      address remainingGasTo;
-     uint128 tokensAmount; // amount of tokens that will be attached to the first transfer (first root) uint128 attachedValue; // ever value that will be attached to the first transfer uint128 deployWalletValue;
+     uint128 tokensAmount; // amount of tokens that will be attached to the first transfer (first root) uint128 valueForDexOperation; // ever value that will be attached to the first transfer uint128 deployWalletValue;
      mapping (address => address[]) rootToSendersAllowanceMap; // *rootToSendersAllowanceMap FinishTransaction successPayload; // * FinishTransaction